 Fire Behavior Field Reference Guide, PMS 437

-The Fire Behavior Field Reference Guide describes a range of practices by which fire behavior assessments are conducted for fireline leadership in the field, and by Fire Behavior Analysts (FBANs) and Long Term Fire Analysts (LTANs) in support of more sophisticated analysis.
+The Fire Behavior Field Reference Guide (FBFRG) describes a range of practices by which fire behavior assessments are conducted for fireline leadership in the field, and by Fire Behavior Analysts (FBANs) and Long Term Fire Analysts (LTANs) in support of more sophisticated analysis.
 It is a hands-on publication for use in the field, in fire behavior training, and as a learning reference.
 It is intended to be used in conjunction with the Fireline Handbook, Appendix B: Fire Behavior, PMS 410-2.

 The Fire Behavior Field Reference Guide is developed and maintained by the Fire Behavior Subcommittee (FBSC), under the direction of the Fire Environment Committee (FENC), an entity of the National Wildfire Coordinating Group (NWCG).